March 30, 2024

 There is a shadow atmosphere happening here even though the EKtar 100-like.
 A level 2 film preset in Filmist is not super intense it constantly works and is a grounding development process.

-2. This editing theory will reset your editing brain.
+2. Reset your editing brain.

 You might be thinking… Nothing new here.
 But the more you use this process in your edits.
 Level 2’s especially.
 The more you realize that these film stocks lasted decades for a reason.
 They seem simple at first you soon you realize well they are grounded and complicated.